Ergodic properties of randomly coloured point sets: Application to graphs

-As to the proof the lemma, we note that $M$ is clearly non-empty, locally compact and second-countable, and thus a base space, equipped with the $T$-invariant proper metric \ref{metric-M}.
+As to the proof the lemma, we note that $M$ is clearly non-empty, locally compact and second-countable, and thus a point space, equipped with the $T$-invariant proper metric above.
 Also, continuity of the induced action $\alpha$ is evident.
 The proof is then completed by the first part of

 \begin{lemma} \begin{nummer} \item The induced action $\alpha$ on $M$ is proper. \item If $T$ does not contain an element of order two and $\alpha_\VV$ acts freely, then so does $\alpha$. \end{nummer} \end{lemma}